 The primary aim of a T Level is to enable your students to progress into a technical occupation.
 As part of their T Level each student must complete a minimum 315-hour industry placement.

-The Transition Programme should give students the opportunity for meaningful employer engagement.
+The T Level Foundation Year should give students the opportunity for meaningful employer engagement.
 This should include the following:

 - High quality work experience

 - Work preparation and employability skills development